-The Home Study Companion: Algebra 2 / Trig lessons on DVD ROM are based on Paul A. Foerster’s Algebra and Trigonometry: Functions and Applications.
+The Home Study Companion: Algebra 2 / Trig lessons distributed on an 8GB reusable flash drive are based on Paul A. Foerster’s Algebra and Trigonometry: Functions and Applications.
 This textbook is available as part of Prentice Hall’s Classics series, or in older editions through various used book sources.
 The text is a true classic!

 Paul A. Foerster has taught mathematics at Alamo Heights High School in San Antonio, Texas since 1961.
 In that same year he received his teaching certificate from Texas A&M University.
 His B.S. degree in Chemical Engineering and M.A. degree in Mathematics are from the University of Texas.
 Among many honors, he was awarded the Presidential Award for Excellence in Mathematics Teaching in 1983.
 He brings to his teaching and textbook writing the insights from his engineering background.
 His textbooks contain some of the best collections of real-world applications to be found in any algebra textbooks.

 The topics covered in this course include Functions and Relations, Systems of Linear Equations and Inequalities, Quadratic Functions and Relations, Higher Degree Polynomials, Complex Numbers, Exponential and Logarithmic Functions, Rational Algebraic Functions, Irrational Algebraic Functions, Sequence and Series, Probability, Data Analysis, and an Introduction to Trigonometry.